Aethervoid12/ITD-DDA-Project/README.md

 There is only 1 gaming option in this project.
 (Fruit Ninja has different options (Classic, Arcade, Zen)

+Player is only able to use 1 sword.
+(Thoughs of using two swords but problems arise).
 #### Tin Can Destruction
 The tin can prefab may not be placed in the correct position upon entering the game (Possibly due to some wrong settings in the rigid body component）